Mrs. Rita Ross

 1. Pictorial Space in the Renaissance

-1. Choose a photograph with layers of space.
+1. Choose a photograph of a dynamic athlete.

 Essential Questions and Issues: